 The Verde Valley Humane Society supports and promotes TNR as a socially-responsible and humane approach to serving the cats and the community.

-From 4 months old, female cats can go into heat three or more times per year, and give birth to approximately 6 kittens per litter.
+From the age of 4 months, female cats can go into heat three or more times per year, and give birth to approximately 6 kittens per litter.
 That’s at least 18 kittens a year per cat!
 Assuming that half the stray and feral cats brought to the shelter were females, 2,160 extra cats could be roaming our streets within a year.
-This is why TNR is critical.
+TNR is critical.

 When the Verde Valley Humane Society receives a feral cat brought in by an animal control officer, we hold the cat for evaluation.
 If the cat is healthy, it’s taken to a local vet to be vaccinated and spayed/neutered.
 The cat gets its ear-tipped for easy identification to prevent needless trapping and surgery.
 After recovery from surgery, we release it as a working cat (a barn cat or to a local winery for rodent control).
 See qualifications for obtaining Working Cats

 Trap, Neuter, Release (TNR) is a program by which feral cats are trapped, spayed or neutered, and then released back into their colonies.
 Rather than immediately reducing numbers through removal, TNR practitioners hope to reduce populations over time.